+So really you don't get to choose outright what stats you want to apply from the start like you would in D2 or TL2.
 I would go as far as saying that Diablo 2 and Torchlight 2 offer more customization overall and just as important, there's more distinction between classes in terms of exclusive skills and class design.
-Now, you can put skills on gems and then let any class use them and call that diversity if you want to but to me it just seems lazy.

 TL2 happens to have the same issue D2 had - if you're a certain class, the majority of the time you will put stats in your main stat and then vitality, with perhaps spreading to other stats if there's any sort of soft-cap/diminishing returns or you're looking to equip a certain piece with a particular set of stat requirements.
 If you're playing an Embermage, chances are you are going to need plenty of mana and magic damage, plus life to stay alive - so anything but Focus and Vitality (at least at first) aren't thing you're going to choose.

 PoE follows a similar path, but doesn't lock you in based on initial class choice - if you choose Witch and decide to play it like a Witch, with lots of spells, you'll probably follow a similar path as above - heavy mana and magic damage investment, though you might choose energy shield over health/vitality for survivability.

 However, you can quickly shift to using a different weapon (bow Witches were or are popular, I believe) and choose to invest in passives there (things that would normally appear strictly on gear in a game like TL2) such as attack speed or casting speed, critical chance or critical damage, armor, evasion, movement speed, etc...